eACLS Logo

 What is the return policy for eACLS™ access codes?

-If you are not completely satisfied with your purchase, return it within 30 days of receipt for a full refund.
+If you are not completely satisfied with your purchase, contact us within 30 days of receipt to request a full refund.
+If you complete the course and receive continuing education credit, we will not be able to issue a refund.

 Is volume discount pricing available for the eACLS™ course?

 Yes, significant volume discounts are available.
 A number of flexible purchase options are also available.
-Contact a Jones & Bartlett sales specialist at 1-800-832-0034 to learn more.
+Contact a Jones & Bartlett Learning Public Safety Group secialist at 1-800-832-0034 to learn more.

 We are pleased to offer the following annual volume discounts: